Nine Virtues of Norse Humor

 Wait, no I won’t.

 If you’ve read a few Norse sagas, you’ve encountered a few jokes.
 They’re generally quite dark and deadpan, maybe even easy to miss.
-That sense of humor might seem overly subtle.
+(Except when they involve flatulent incest and face-pissing, I guess.)
+That sense of humor might seem overly subtle in most cases.
 But the humor is there, and it’s pretty consistent.

 Here are nine virtues of Norse humor as I see them, and as I think about them in my writing.
 Why nine?
 Because nine is so NORSE that we make everything NINE!
 Also it just worked out that way.